 Acknowledgements of distress alerts should be initiated manually.

-Acknowledgements should be transmitted on the same frequency as the distress alert was received.
+Acknowledgements by DSC should be transmitted on the same frequency as the distress alert was received.

-3.3.1 Distress alerts should normally be acknowledged by DSC only by appropriate coast stations.
-Coast stations should, in addition, set watch on radiotelephony and, if the “mode of subsequent communication” signal in the received distress alert indicates teleprinter, also on narrow-band direct-printing (NBDP) (see Recommendation ITU-R M.493).
-In both cases, the radiotelephone and NBDP frequencies should be those associated with the frequency on which the distress alert was received.
+A1-3.3.1 Distress alerts should normally be acknowledged by DSC only by appropriate coast stations.
+Coast stations should, in addition, set watch on frequencies associated with the frequency on which the distress alert was received.

-3.3.2 Acknowledgements by coast stations of DSC distress alerts transmitted on MF or HF should be initiated with a minimum delay of 1 min after receipt of a distress alert, and normally within a maximum delay of 2 ¾ min.
+A1-3.3.2 Acknowledgements by coast stations of DSC distress alerts transmitted on MF or HF should be initiated with a minimum delay of 1 min after receipt of a distress alert, and normally within a maximum delay of 2 ⅓ min.
 This allows all calls within a single frequency or multi-frequency call attempt to be completed and should allow sufficient time for coast stations to respond to the distress alert.
 Acknowledgements by coast stations on VHF should be transmitted as soon as practicable.

-3.3.3 The acknowledgement of a distress alert consists of a single DSC distress acknowledgement call and includes the identification of the ship whose distress alert is being acknowledged.
+A1-3.3.3 The acknowledgement of a distress alert consists of a single DSC distress acknowledgement call and automatically includes the MMSI of the ship whose distress alert is being acknowledged.

-3.3.4 Ships receiving a DSC distress alert from another ship should set watch on an associated radiotelephone distress and safety traffic frequency and acknowledge the call by radiotelephony (see RR Nos.
+A1-3.3.4 Ships receiving a DSC distress alert from another ship should set watch on an associated radiotelephone distress and safety traffic frequency in order to receive subsequent distress calls and messages.
+The acknowledgement of a DSC distress alert from another ship should be made and by radiotelephony after a short interval so that a coast station may acknowledge receipt in the first instance. (see RR Nos.
 32.28 – 32.35).

-3.3.5 The automatic repetition of a distress alert attempt should be terminated automatically on receipt of a DSC distress acknowledgement.
+A1-3.3.5 The automatic retransmission of a distress alert attempt should be terminated automatically on receipt of a DSC distress alert acknowledgement.

-3.3.6 When distress, urgency, and safety traffic cannot be successfully conducted using radiotelephony, an affected station may indicate its intention to conduct subsequent communications on the associated frequency for NBDP telegraphy.

-3.4 Distress alert relays
+A1-3.4 Distress alert relays

 Distress alert relays should be initiated manually.

-3.4.1 A distress alert relay should use the call format for distress alert relays as specified in Recommendation ITU-R M.493 and the calling attempt should follow the procedures described in § 3.1.3 to 3.1.3.2 for distress alerts, except that the distress relay is sent manually as a single call on a single frequency.
-Ship stations not provided with the DSC distress alert relay function should relay the alert by radio telephony.
+A1-3.4.1 A distress alert relay should use the call format for distress alert relays as specified in Recommendation ITU-R M.493 and the calling attempt should follow the procedures described in § 3.1.3 to 3.1.3.2 for distress alerts, except that the distress relay is sent manually as a single call on a single frequency.
+Ship stations not provided with the DSC distress alert relay function should relay the alert by radio-telephony.

-3.4.2 Any ship, receiving a distress alert on an HF channel which is not acknowledged by a coast station within 5 min, should transmit an individual distress alert relay addressed to the appropriate coast station.
+A1-3.4.2 Any ship, receiving a distress alert on an HF channel which is not acknowledged by a coast station within 5 min, should transmit an individual distress alert relay addressed to the appropriate coast station or rescue coordination centre.

-3.4.3 Distress alert relays transmitted by coast stations, or by ship stations addressed to more than one vessel, should be acknowledged by ship stations using radiotelephony.
-Distress alert relays transmitted by ship stations should be acknowledged by a coast station transmitting a “distress alert relay acknowledgement” call in accordance with the procedures for distress acknowledgements given in § 3.3 to 3.3.3.
+A1-3.4.3 Distress alert relays transmitted by coast stations, or by ship stations addressed to more than one vessel, should be acknowledged by ship stations using radiotelephony.
+Distress alert relays transmitted by ship stations should be acknowledged by a coast station transmitting a “distress alert relay acknowledgement” call in accordance with the procedures for distress acknowledgements given in § A1-3.3 to A1-3.3.3.